Skip to content

 How much does executive protection cost per day?+

-What does an armed bodyguard cost per hour?+
+What does an executive protection agent cost per hour?+

-Qualified executive-protection agents typically run about $85–$175 an hour, and armed or elite ex-law-enforcement agents $125–$200+.
-Armed coverage carries roughly a 30–50% premium over unarmed because of added licensing, training, and insurance.
+Qualified EP agents typically run about $75–$150 an hour.
+Armed coverage carries roughly a 30–50% premium over unarmed because of the added licensing, firearms training, insurance, and liability.
+Hiring through a licensed firm rather than an individual adds another 25–75% markup, which funds insurance, workers' comp, screening, and compliance.

 How much does a 24/7 protection detail cost?+